LEADERS & TEAMS

 WHAT CHANGES

-When teams begin to operate differently, performance follows.
-Decision-making becomes clearer and faster.
+Decision-making can become clearer and faster.
 Alignment improves.
 Friction reduces.
 Behaviour under pressure becomes more consistent.
 Trust and accountability strengthen.
 Individual strengths are used more effectively.

 Not because more pressure has been applied.
 But because the way the team works has improved.